Dave Boy Green: Later career

 After his loss to Leonard, Green returned to the ring on 14 November 1980, against American Mario Mendez, stopping him in the second round.
 Green's final bout, on 3 November 1981, was at the Royal Albert Hall against Reg Ford a New York-based Guyanese who was a one time sparring partner to Thomas Hearns.
 Andy Smith retired Green in the fifth round with cuts and a closing left eye.

 After boxing

 Green appeared in the BBC series Superstars where he competed in the multi discipline event against other sports stars.

 Green is Chairman of Renoak Limited in Chatteris, a company he founded with Bob Emerson.
 Green takes part in charity golf events.
 His success can be summed up by Sugar Ray Leonard, "Dave was a brave fighting man who never gave less than one hundred per cent whenever he put the gloves on.
 He is a warm human being who does tremendous work for charity, and I'm thrilled he has made such a success in business".

 Green married Kay Curson on 26 October 1974.
 They have a son and twin daughters.
 In 2012, Green was awarded an MBE for services to Boxing and Charity in the Cambridgeshire area.

+In recent years it has been reported that Green has been suffering from dementia.
+He stood down from Fenland District Council in 2018 due to ill health, although it wasn't stated what the illness was.